CanadaFireSat: Toward high-resolution wildfire forecasting with multiple modalities: Introduction

 The use of remote sensing data to map and monitor wildfires has expanded, with studies considering satellite-based observations of vegetative fuel conditions, individual fire events, and the impacts of smoke.
-Researchers have developed numerous wildfire tools, with three main use cases focused on the different phases of a wildfire: before a wildfire occurs (pre-fire), during a wildfire (active fire), and after (post-fire).
-For active fires, satellite products and models detect active fire "hotspots" in near real-time \citep{de2021active, ruuvzivcka2022ravaen} or predict wildfire spread \citep{huot2022next, hoang2022wildfire}, providing precious tools for wildfire management and decision-making.
-In the aftermath of wildfires (i.e, post-fire), methods to precisely segment the perimeter of burned areas \citep{rashkovetsky2021wildfire, zhang2022unsupervised} were developed to evaluate wildfires emissions, from $\text{CO}_2$ to black carbon, and estimate the impact of wildfires on the local ecosystem, natural resources, and communities.
-This study focuses on the first category (pre-fire) for wildfire prevention, shaped from a methodological perspective as a forecasting task.
-Wildfire forecasting, often referred to as wildfire susceptibility or likelihood modeling \citep{pelletier2023wildfire, zhang2021deep}, aims to predict the spatial probability of a wildfire occurring in a given time horizon and at a given spatial resolution \citep{prapas2022deep}.
+Numerous wildfire tools exist, with three main use cases focused on the different phases of a wildfire: before a wildfire occurs (pre-fire), during a wildfire (active fire), and after (post-fire).
+For active fires, satellite products and models detect active fire "hotspots" in near real-time \citep{de2021active} even up to 10-minutes via high-frequency geostationary observations \citep{zhang2023beyond, zhang202510} or predict wildfire spread via supervised prediction models \citep{huot2022next} and stochastic generative forecasting models \citep{hoang2022wildfire}, providing tools for wildfire management and decision-making.
+In the aftermath of wildfires (post-fire), methods to segment burned areas include supervised \citep{hu2023large} and unsupervised deep learning models \citep{zhang2022unsupervised}, enabling the evaluation of wildfire emissions, from $\text{CO}_2$ to black carbon, and the estimation of the impact of wildfires on the local ecosystem, natural resources, and communities.
+This paper focuses on the pre-fire phase, shaped from a methodological perspective as a forecasting task.
+Wildfire forecasting, often referred to as wildfire susceptibility or likelihood modeling \citep{pelletier2023wildfire, zhang2021deep}, aims to predict the spatial probability of a wildfire occurring in a given time horizon and at a given spatial resolution.
 This is done by producing wildfire probability maps.
 Wildfire forecasting is particularly useful for wildfire management by supporting staff and resource planning \citep{wotton2009interpreting}.